Association of Mary, Queen of Scots, and James VI: Negotiations for an associated rule

 The writings of John Lesley helped establish a context for the association.

 Esmé Stewart, 1st Duke of Lennox was involved in Mary's plan for the association.

 The first plans for the "association" can be linked to John Lesley, Bishop of Ross who wrote of the nature of Scottish monarchy in 1579, in his De jure regni apud Scotos, an answer to historical theories of monarchy proposed by George Buchanan which were intended to justify the ending of Mary's rule.
 The Scottish academic Andrew Melville declared on 27 June 1582 that plans to demit the King's authority to his mother had been brewing for seven or eight years, and he spoke of the "pourtrature of a queene, and of a young childe twelve yeere old" depicted in Lesley's History.

 According to the historians David Calderwood and David Hume of Godscroft, surviving veterans of the Queen's side from the Marian civil war secretly worked to forward the Association.
 They named the Laird of Pittadro and Robert Melville, and others.

 Mary made the Duke of Guise her agent and lieutenant in negotiations for the "association à la corone d'Escosse".
 She drew up details and conditions for joint rule with her ally, James Beaton, Archbishop of Glasgow, in October 1581.
 According to Mary, her abdication had already been annulled, and revoked, by the bond made by her supporters at Hamilton before the battle of Langside.
 Her son James would need a second coronation with the proper ancient ceremonies to complete the association.
 She would then be able to recognise him as a king and encourage her allies to do likewise.
 They would share resources (even if Mary remained in England), jointly appoint a new Privy Council, and issue coinage with both their portraits.
-She suggested using an emblem of a Scottish thistle with a ship's stern on the coins, a motif used by Roman emperors.
+She suggested using an emblem of a Scottish thistle with a ship's stern on the coins, a motif used by Roman emperors, and she adopted a motto for the association Securitas publica, for the safety of the realm.

 Mary discussed issuing pardons for her enemies, rebels, and the acts of the former regents.
 She wanted the restitution of her jewels, many of which had been taken during the civil war in 1573 at the capture of Edinburgh Castle.
 Ballads and poster propaganda left from the civil war should be destroyed.
 There should be religious toleration for Protestants and Catholics.
 Mary envisaged that Archbishop Hamilton would be able to conclude negotiations in France, and the Dukes of Lorraine and Guise would send an envoy to Scotland to obtain letters of support.